History (HIST)College of Arts and Humanities

 HIST 395 History of Science Since 1700 (3) Continuation of 394; science, technology, and society since 1700.
 DH

 HIST 396 (Alpha) Introduction to the Study of History (3) Introduction to the discipline; current trends in Asian, European, American, and Pacific historiography; preparation for senior thesis (496).
 (B) historiography; (C) education.
-Pre: history major or consent.
+Pre: any 300-level HIST course.

 HIST 401 History of the Indian Ocean World (3) Explores the transnational history of the Indian Ocean world, especially the region connected by the western monsoon.
 Topics include travel, trade, religion, colonialism, nationalism, diaspora, and globalization, including actors like slaves, sailors, women, and merchants.
 A-F only.
 Pre: junior or senior standing or consent.
 (Alt. years) DH